Martchus/tageditor/README.md

 - Vorbis comments (cover art via "METADATA_BLOCK_PICTURE" is supported)
 - Matroska/WebM tags and attachments

+## Additional features
 The tag editor can also display technical information such as the ID, format, language, bitrate, duration, size, timestamps, sampling frequency, FPS and other information of the tracks.

 It also allows to inspect and validate the element structure of MP4 and Matroska files.

+## File layout options
+### Tag position
+The editor allows you to choose whether tags should be placed at the beginning or at the end of an MP4/Matroska file.

+### Padding
+Padding allows adding additional tag information without rewriting the entire file or appending the tag.
+Usage of padding can be configured:
+- minimum/maximum padding: The file is rewritten if the padding would fall below/exceed the specifed limits.
+- preferred padding: If the file needs to be rewritten the preferred padding is used.

+However, it is also possible to force rewriting the entire file.

 ## Download / repository
 I currently provide packages for Arch Linux and Windows.
 For more information checkout my